 Application of gabion mattress as a protective cover for breakwater core

-Gabion mattress is used as a protective layer for a breakwater core as the breakwater core is subjected to several loads, and those loads are balanced and counter by the gabion mattress.
+A gabion mattress is used as a protective layer for a breakwater core, balancing and countering the loads it is subjected to.
 There are two major factors for the failures of breakwater core structures, hydrodynamic factors (such as inertia and drag) and geotechnical factors.
 The wave-induced lateral forces must counterbalance in addition to horizontal and vertical loads by the geotechnical characteristics of the soil bed profile.
 Inadequate handling of these loads leads to various types of failures of the breakwater core embankment system.
 The factors influencing the stability of breakwater cores are detailed in the following sub-sections 10.4.1 and 10.4.2.